MAKING AN APPOINTMENT

 Occasionally, there may be a wait for the next available appointment.
 We apologise for this, and we understand how frustrating this can be.
 As a GP practice, we promise to provide as many appointments as we can, but demand is very high, especially in the winter months.
 Again, we would thank for your patience.

-Remember also that the practice nurses may be able to deal with less serious conditions and that it may be quicker to make an appointment with them.
+Remember also that other clinicians and the practice nurses may be able to deal with less serious conditions and that it may be quicker to make an appointment with them.
 Examples would be wound assessment or a repeat prescription of the contraceptive pill.
 Also note that all travel clinic/immunisation appointments are with the nurses.

 We also have telephone consultations available, where your details will be taken by a receptionist, and the GP or nurse will ring you back.
 We cannot always call you at your desired time as we fit this around our surgery time, but we promise to always try.
 We will only call once, so please keep close to your phone.